MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 * [Controller](https://wiki.nesdev.com/w/index.php/Standard_controller)
 * Cartridges with [custom circuitry](https://wiki.nesdev.com/w/index.php/Mapper)

 These components are either **Clocked** or are mapped to one of two **Address Spaces**.
-I define each component as a [C Struct](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html), and use Rust's [Traits](https://doc.rust-lang.org/rust-by-example/trait.html) to specify which of these two ways the component is used in the overall system.
+I define each component as a [C Struct](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html), and implement one of two [Traits](https://doc.rust-lang.org/rust-by-example/trait.html) to specify how it interacts with other components.

 For video/audio/controller IO with the host OS, I used the [SDL](https://github.com/Rust-SDL2/rust-sdl2) library.